Rover-Yu/skbtrace-userland/docs/using/building.rst

 Building
 **************

-So far, the skbtrace still is under development, it has not an official release.
-You have to download source code from github.com manually.
+This proejct still is under development, to use it you have to download source code from github.com manually.

-To build it, you need:
+To build it, you need to prepare follow steps first:
-* git.
-To download sources.
+   * Install git, for sources download.
-* libpcap and its development package.
-To build user space utility, that is the RPM package libpcap-devel on Redhat series distributions, or DEB package libpcap-dev on Debian based distributions.
+   * Install libpcap and its development package for user space utility build.
+They are RPM package libpcap-devel on Redhat series distributions, or DEB package libpcap-dev on Debian based distributions.

 Build patched kernel
 ===========================